Waldemar Anton

 "[...]
 I hadn't originally planned on changing clubs – but then Borussia Dortmund came along.
 A top club that just reached the Champions League final.
 That shows the potential this club has [...]."

-Waldemar Anton about joining Borussia Dortmund[17]
+Waldemar Anton on joining Borussia Dortmund[17]

 On 17 August 2024, Anton made his Dortmund debut in the first round of the DFB-Pokal against Phönix Lübeck, scoring three minutes into the match, and thus his first goal.[18]
 On 18 September, he'd celebrate his European debut coming on as a substitute in a 3–0 away victory over Club Brugge, on the first matchday of the Champions League league phase.[19]
 On 1 October, he'd feature in the starting line-up in the Champions League for the first time, in a 7–1 home win over Celtic Glasgow.[20]
 On 8 February 2025, Anton scored an own goal for his former club VfB Stuttgart in a 2–1 loss.[21]
 On 12 April, he scored his first Bundesliga goal for Dortmund away in Munich, to tie the game 2–2 and secure a point for his team.[22]
 Three days later, he'd play full 90 minutes in a 3–1 home victory over FC Barcelona, in the quarter-final of the Champions League, though his side was eliminated.[23]
 On 26 April, he'd score the winning goal for Dortmund in the sixth minute of extra time in a 3–2 away victory over Hoffenheim, climbing up to the sixth place of the league table, making a crucial step towards Champions League qualification for the following season.[24]
 On the last matchday, he would help his team win 3–0 against Kiel and qualify for the Champions League.[25]

 In the first matchday of the following Bundesliga season, he'd score a goal in a 3–3 draw over St. Pauli.[26]
 On 5 November 2025, he'd score Dortmund's only goal in a 1–4 away loss to Manchester City, marking Dortmund's first defeat of the Champions League season.[27]
 On 4 April 2026, Dortmund would win 2–0 against VfB Stuttgart away, marking Anton's first victory with Dortmund over his ex-club after three winless matches in a row.[28]
+With Dortmund, he'd finish Bundesliga runner-up, thus qualifying for the Champions League and the Supercup.[29][30]

 International career